itod/yourbugreportsucks/README.md

 ------------------
 After submitting login form, an error dialog appears with the message: "Error logging in.
 Please try again."
 ```
 ---

-A great bug report always contains the following essential components:
+A great bug report always contains the following essential parts:

 1. SUMMARY
 1. CONTEXT